zzzprojects/learn-orm/tutorials/fsharp/variables.md

  - Mutable variables in F# should generally have a limited scope, either as a field of a type or as a local value.
  - Mutable variables with the limited scope are easier to control and are less likely to be modified in incorrect ways.

-You can assign an initial value to a mutable variable by using the `let` keyword in the same way as you would define a value.
+You can assign an initial value to a mutable variable, by using the `let` keyword in the same way as you would define a value.
 However, the difference is that you can subsequently assign new values to mutable variables by using the `<-` operator, as in the following example.

 ```csharp
 let a = 17